talha959/Random_Selenium/README.md

 This project includes:
 - ✅ Chrome and Firefox driver setup and navigation
-- ✅ Element location using all 8 By locator strategies
+- ✅ Element location using 7 By locator strategies (ID, Name, ClassName, TagName, CSS Selector, LinkText, PartialLinkText)
 - ✅ Performing actions on web elements
 - ✅ Comprehensive test cases for usability and functionality testing
 - ✅ Step-by-step screenshots for all procedures
 - ✅ Single entry point (TestSuite) to run all tests
+- ✅ Simplified code with reusable helper methods

 ## 🎯 Assignment Requirements (Q3)